metafloor/bwip-js/README.md

 - `padding` : Shorthand for setting `paddingtop`, `paddingleft`, `paddingright`, and `paddingbottom`.
 - `paddingwidth` : Shorthand for setting `paddingleft` and `paddingright`.
 - `paddingheight` : Shorthand for setting `paddingtop` and `paddingbottom`.
 - `paddingtop` : Sets the height of the padding area, in points, on the top of the barcode image.
+Must be an integer >= 0.
 Rotates and scales with the image.
 - `paddingleft` : Sets the width of the padding area, in points, on the left side of the barcode image.
+Must be an integer >= 0.
 Rotates and scales with the image.
 - `paddingright` : Sets the width of the padding area, in points, on the right side of the barcode image.
+Must be an integer >= 0.
 Rotates and scales with the image.
 - `paddingbottom` : Sets the height of the padding area, in points, on the bottom of the barcode image.
+Must be an integer >= 0.
 Rotates and scales with the image.
 - `backgroundcolor` : This is actually a BWIPP option but is better handled by the bwip-js drawing code.
 Expects either a hex RGB, RRGGBB or CCMMYYKK string value or CSS-style #RGB or #RRGGBB string value.

 For the BWIPP specific options, you will need to consult the